BSlaven/s_movie_app/README.md

 - I decided to write my own CSS because I was afraid I might get stuck with some library since it is not my preferred way of styling.
 - When it comes to writing CSS in react apps I prefer using CSS modules which have automatic support with React versions 16 and up.

+### Vite over create-react-app
+- I used Vite as app builder instead of create-react-app.
+Lately this is my choice due to its speed and lightness.
+- A couple of differences come with this choice.
+React files need to have extension .jsx not js.
+- Access to environment variables in a vite app is also different as evident with my use of API_KEY.

 ### Layout
 - On the main page, I used CSS Grid to display movies.
 It gives me the best/easiest options for responsive layout.
 Flexbox can do the same thing.